clean-css/clean-css/README.md

 `new CleanCSS(options)` with the following options available:

 * `aggressiveMerging` - set to false to disable aggressive merging of properties.
-* `beautify` - formats output CSS by using indentation and one rule or property per line.
 * `compatibility` - enables compatibility mode, see [below for more examples](#how-to-set-a-compatibility-mode)
+* `format` - formats output CSS by using indentation and one rule or property per line.
 * `inline` - whether to inline `@import` rules, can be `['all']`, `['local']` (default), `['remote']`, or a blacklisted domain/path e.g. `['!fonts.googleapis.com']`
 * `inlineRequest` - an object with [HTTP(S) request options](https://nodejs.org/api/http.html#http_http_request_options_callback) for inlining remote `@import` rules
 * `inlineTimeout` - an integer denoting a number of milliseconds after which inlining a remote `@import` fails (defaults to 5000 ms)